dn0sar/frontal_poc/README.md

 1. Go to the frontal folder: `cd frontal`
 2. Make sure that the variable `ATTACK_SCENARIO` in [frontal/Makefile.config](frontal/Makefile.config) is set to `IPP_LIB` to run this PoC.
-3. The command `make plot` runs the tests, plots the results
+3. The command `make plot` runs the tests and plots the results
     - Plots are saved in the plot folder.
 Note that if the peaks for the two branches are not overlapping the CPU is vulnerable
     - The script prints the average time it took to execute each path.
 Whenever these averages differ significantly the attacker can distinguish between them.
         ```